 Please do note that because of the high quality of applications we receive, many strong applications will not be short-listed.

 Step 4: The Pre-Interview and Interview Day

-If your application form is successful, you will be invited to attend a group pre-interview session and an individual interview in mid-February 2021.
+If your application form is successful, you will be invited to attend a group pre-interview session and an individual interview held in January 2022.

 Step 5: Offer Letter